pgulutzan/pgfindlib/README.md

 <H3 id="Re rpath">Re rpath</H3><HR>
 <P>Get DT_RPATH and/or DT_RUNPATH in .dynamic section of the executable file's header.
-If header is stripped (unlikely), then the buffer will have nothing in DT_RPATH or DT_RUNPATH. elf.h seems to be standard but it might be useless to try to look for it with mingw.
+If header is stripped (unlikely), then the buffer will have nothing in DT_RPATH or DT_RUNPATH.
 On test machine it's DT_RPATH iff --disable-new-dtags, this may be default on an old platform.
 On test machine it's DT_RUNPATH if --enable-new-dtags which is typically default nowadays..
 Some say that loader searches DT_RPATH recursively, but in tests it doesn't happen.</P>